peijin94/LOFAR-Sun-tools/docs/interferometry.rst

 calibrate the MS files in batch.

+The script
-These steps can be done with a script `auto_sun_calib.py <https://github.com/peijin94/LOFAR-Sun-tools/blob/master/utils/IM/auto_sun_calib.py>`__, the script automized the calibration of interferometry, it generates the parset file for the calibration and run the corresponding NDPPP commad.
+`auto_sun_calib.py <https://github.com/peijin94/LOFAR-Sun-tools/blob/master/utils/IM/auto_sun_calib.py>`__, the script
+automizes the calibration of LOFAR observations.
+It generates the parset file for the calibration and runs the corresponding DPPP commad.

 Modify the configuration lines in the code: